Wildlander-mod/wildlander-mod.github.io/_16OtherResources/UltimateSkyrim.md

 ## STEP THREE: known issues

-There are some small issues with the current build that you can fix with the “Known Issues” guide.<ol data-rte-list="default">
+There are some small issues with the current build that you can fix with the “Known Issues” guide.
 1. <a href="https://docs.google.com/document/d/10jxUuBhmnLne5e4lb7ifAz9rByrTy_wEOpojmItyScM/preview" target="_blank">Click here for the “Known Issues” guide.</a>
 1. Look through the guide.
 If you desire, follow its instructions to make changes.